User Guide for iSentry Enterprise

 iSentry is a webcam security system for the Mac.
 Just launch iSentry, point your camera to the region you want to monitor, and prepare to receive a video or photo if any motion activity is detected.
 With a wide selection of settings, iSentry allows you to schedule the activation time, enable sound alerts and receive email notifications about the events occurring within the region specified.

 Please email us at email@example.com if you have any questions or suggestions.

-The next step is to set up an upload folder where all recorded video/photos will be saved.
+The next step is to set up the upload folder where all recorded video/photos will be saved.
 Select the Settings button in the top right.
-Select the “Recording” tab.
-Press the “Browse…” button to select the desired folder to upload.
+Navigate to the Recording tab.
+Press the Browse… button to select the target folder for storing files.
 To learn more about these and other parameters for recordings, read the “Recording” section.

 To stop motion detection press the Stop button.
 You can see the results in the Status window (Main Menu > Window > Status) and in the upload folder you’ve set up earlier.

 These are the basics of how to use iSentry.
 There are many other settings and features available for use.
 Please read the documentation to learn how to use them.